 installed at the following campgrounds: Agua Caliente, Vallecito,

 Dos Picos, William Heise, Guajome Regional, Sweetwater Summit,

 Potrero and Lake Morena.
 Fixtures take quarters and cost 50

 cents for 4 minutes of shower time.
 Quarters will be available at

-- Lake Morena County Park - Due to the draw down of water at Lake Morena County Park, the boat ramp will be closed to launch personal watercraft until further notice.
-Personal float tubes, canoes, and kayaks are still able to launch on the lake.
-The motorized boats available at the lake's marina can still be rented, and are able to operate for daily fishing and water activities.
+- Lake Morena County Park: Due to the low water levels at Lake Morena County Park, the boat ramp will be closed to personal watercraft launches until further notice.
+Fishing float tubes, canoes and kayaks are still allowed, but swimming and direct body-water contact is not.
+Motorized boats at the lake's marina can be rented for daily fishing and water activities.
 Please call the Lake Morena Park office for further information at (619) 579-4101.